kvokka/cline-system-prompt/README.md

 ## Getting Started (Development)

-(This section will be updated once the boilerplate code structure is in place by the development team.)

 1. Clone the repository.
 2. Install dependencies: `npm install`
 3. Compile the extension: `npm run compile` (or `npm run watch` for development)
+4. Lint the code: `npm run lint` (ensure no errors before proceeding)
-4. Open the project in VS Code and press `F5` to launch the Extension Development Host.
+5. Open the project in VS Code and press `F5` to launch the Extension Development Host.

 _*Templated from [kvokka/getting-started](https://github.com/kvokka/getting-started)*_